 A celebration was held in August 2015 to commemorate the Organization’s 60th Anniversary.
 At the Remember Our Past ~ Celebrating Our Future event, Mayor Michael Ebert was on hand to present a Proclamation to Jo Weiser, who had continued to serve on the Executive Board since first helping to establish the Organization in 1955.
 The Executive Board, along with Reverend David Long-Higgins (representing United Church Homes) then ceremoniously broke ground on the site where a permanent warehouse and office facility would soon be built.

 In October 2017, the new Human Services building was now ready for occupancy.
 Much had to be done in moving all stored foods at the warehouse facility to the new location at 80 Covenant Way.
 We were grateful for all of the help received from volunteers, John Romig from Gender Road Christian Church, and our staff in assisting us with moving into the new location.
 Aletha and Malinda worked diligently to get everything organized and set up in our new facility.

 Copyright © 2019 Canal Winchester Human Services - All Rights Reserved.
-Designed by Lauren Campbell Media.
+Designed by Anna Ross.
 Powered by GoDaddy.